 With the careful and precise implementation of your graphics, you can gain the traffic you desire by delivering a message that speaks to their interests.
 That attention can pull them into your booth space with those all-important visuals.

-How much should I spend on exhibit graphics?
+How much should I spend on trade show graphics?

 Depending on what kind of results you want from your time at the event, the amount you invest will proportionally increase the attractiveness of your booth.
 Do not be afraid to be bold and experimental.
-You have spent the time and money to attend the show already, so why treat your exhibit graphics as an afterthought?
+You have already spent time and money to attend the show, so why treat your exhibit graphics as an afterthought?

 Gaining more visitors through graphics and messaging.